zuluhutu64/Auto_Z_Offset/README.md

 ## What's different? <br>
-This is suit to cartesian bedslingers.
+This is suited to cartesian bedslingers.
 This was originally designed for Euclid and Klippy type sensors and CoreXY's, and then adapted to be used with a bltouch.
 But I'm on an Ender 3 and I can't move the toolhead in Y. So I've designed an adapter to relocate the Z endstop and turn it into a pin endstop.
 And troubleshooting some of the differences.

   ## New Requirements:
   1) Physical Z-Endstop mounted as a pin - it is our reference point and is always Z 0.0 for calculations.